(318) 257-2711 - email@example.com

 Andrew Ray is an actor, fight director and educator who works from coast to coast.
 He is a Certified Fight Director and Stage Combat Instructor with the Society of American Fight Directors that holds a BA in Theatre from The University of Kentucky and an MA in Theatre from Louisiana Tech University where he studied performance and stage movement.
 Andrew currently resides in Shreveport, Louisiana but spends a portion of the year in his hometown of Lexington, Kentucky where he serves as stage combat instructor at the University of Kentucky.
 On top of that he teaches stage combat and directs fights in New York, Illinois, Louisiana, Texas, Georgia, Ohio, North Carolina Missouri and Florida.
 He also spends time in Los Angeles, Chicago, Dallas and New York working as a motion capture performer and fight coordinator.
 He is one of the lead motion capture performers for the Agents of Mayhem, We Happy Few, Saint’s Row and Borderlands video game franchises.
 He also works as a motion capture actor for Penn and Teller.

 Ali was born and raised in Charleston, West Virginia.
-She is a recent graduate from Marshall University in Huntington, West Virginia, where she studied and received her BFA in Theatre Performance.
-Ali is now a first-year graduate student at Louisiana Tech University where she intends to pursue her Masters in Theatre Performance.
+She graduated from Marshall University in Huntington, West Virginia in Spring of 2021, where she studied and received her BFA in Theatre Performance.
+Ali is now a second-year graduate student at Louisiana Tech University where she intends to pursue her Masters in Theatre Performance with a second emphasis in Arts Management.

 Ali’s career started at the ripe age of 13 performing in many productions with The Children’s Theatre of Charleston, Limelight Theatre Company, and later with Capital High School.
 During her undergraduate years, she performed in productions at Marshall University such as: A Christmas Carol, As You Like It, Peter and The Starcatcher, The Curious Incident of The Dog in The Night-Time, The Laramie Project, Sense and Sensibility, The Odyssey, and The Red Badge of Courage.
-While acting is Ali’s first love, during her undergraduate years she began to find interest in stage management.
-Antigone was Ali’s second experience with stage management with her first being Love’s Labor’s Lost through Marshall University.
 During the summer of 2019, Ali worked professionally as an intern under The Highlands Playhouse in Highlands, North Carolina as their house manager and box office associate.
 Ali also served as two term president for the Marshall Universities Beta Chapter of Alpha Psi Omega.

-As Ali embarks on this next journey of her theatre career, she knows no matter how far she goes, the country roads will always lead her home.
+As Ali continues on this journey of her theatre career, she knows no matter how far she goes, the country roads will always lead her home.

 Kaitlin has had a passion for performing since she was a child but began performing when she was in middle school.
 Her undergraduate program gave her opportunities to perform in shows such as Macbeth, She Kills Monsters, Sea Voyage, Heracles and Deianira, Deemocracy and a few others.